Consumer Reports has no financial relationship with advertisers on this site.

 Something to realize, though, is that not all financial institutions will give you higher rates.
 If you're currently keeping your cash savings in a walk-in bank, for example, this might be the time to look into alternatives.
 Online banks and credit unions, for instance, are offering significantly higher interest rates.

-By contrast, the megabanks Chase Bank and Wells Fargo are currently paying 0.01 percent, according to Bankrate.
+By contrast, the megabanks Chase Bank and Wells Fargo are currently paying 0.01 percent on traditional savings accounts, according to Bankrate.

 Where you deposit your savings depends, in part, on your tolerance for risk and when you might need the funds, says Benjamin Sullivan, a certified financial planner and portfolio manager with Palisades Hudson Financial Group in Austin, Texas.
 "It also depends on how much effort you’re willing to put in to maximizing your interest," he says.